Hong Kong leader Lam does not rule out Beijing help, as economy suffers

 The rallies spiraled into some of the most violent clashes since protests started four months ago, forcing the unprecedented shut down of the city’s metro after many stations were torched and scores of shops and China banks damaged.

-Sunday night saw the first interaction between protesters and Chinese troops stationed in the territory, which have so far remained in barracks.
-Protesters targeted a military barracks with laser pointers prompting troops to hoist a banner warning them they could be arrested.
-Senior ranking People’s Liberation Army officers have said violence will not be tolerated.

-Hong Kong police said on Tuesday 77 people had been arrested for violating the anti-mask law.
-Since Friday, more than 200 shops and public utilities have been damaged in the unrest and police have fired 367 tear gas rounds, said a police spokesman.
+Police said on Tuesday 77 people had been arrested for violating the anti-mask law.
+Since Friday, more than 200 shops and public utilities had been damaged and police fired 367 tear gas rounds, said a police spokesman.

+“Rioters’ level of violence has been escalating, without showing any sign of abating from week to week, and has reached a very critical level,” said Kwok Yam-yung, a regional police commander.

+“Such ruthless and reckless acts are pushing the rule of law to the brink of total collapse,” he told a news conference.

 What started as opposition to a now-withdrawn extradition bill has grown into a pro-democracy movement against what is seen as Beijing’s tightening grip on the city, which protesters say undermines a “one country, two systems” formula promised when Hong Kong returned to Chinese rule.